 How do you prevent a detached retina?

-Nowadays there are two types of treatments to repair a detached retina.
-Both are out patient surgeries that require general or local anesthesia.
-These are low risk.
+Nowadays there are two types of treatment to repair a detached retina.
+Both are outpatient surgeries that require general or local anesthesia and are low-risk.

-The second method is the cryosode.
+- The second method is Cryopexy.
 This is similar to the first method, but it freezes the leaks closed.